awsdocs/amazon-lumberyard-user-guide/doc_source/lua-scripting-ces-api-ui-uitransform2dcomponent.md

 ### SetCanvasPosition<a name="lua-scripting-ces-api-ui-uitransform2dcomponent-setcanvasposition"></a>

-Sets the position for this element in canvas space\.
+Sets the position for this element in the canvas space\.

 **Syntax**